brrcrites/graph-coloring/README.md

 - tetra
 - wheel

-##Adding Tests:
+## Adding Tests:

-You can also add tests to the test_cases folder that are in the following formats:
+You can also add tests to the `Tests/` directory that are in the following formats:

 Edge List Input File Format: